 In other words, Cole Tracy knows how to kick a football.

-After becoming a graduate transfer and heading to Baton Rouge, and Tracy gave LSU a last-second victory over Auburn, alumni and fans in Louisiana have made a ton of donations to Assumption.
-Even before the game, a few donations came trickling in.
-Now, it’s downright pandemonium in Worcester, Massachusetts.
+After Tracy became a graduate transfer and headed to Baton Rouge, LSU alumni and fans made thousands of dollars in donations to Assumption.
+The reason?
+Tracy beat the Auburn Tigers on a last-second field goal, and it became downright pandemonium in Worcester, Massachusetts.

-As of Tuesday evening, Assumption College has received 116 donations totaling more than $6,000, most of which are accompanied by the phrase:
+After only three days, Assumption College had received 116 donations totaling more than $6,000, most of which were accompanied by the phrase: